-For Canadian families going to France, you will need long stay visas, which you obtain from Toronto.
+For Canadian families going to France, you will need long-stay visas, which you obtain from Toronto.
 Vancouver is not an option.
 Paperwork takes time and you will all need visas unless you are EU citizens.
-You’ll need to book an appointment on line.
+You’ll need to book an appointment online.
 Check the timeline—a year is too early, 1.5 to 2 months in advance is about right.

 Some of the issues you may encounter:

 - The embassy does not answer questions related to visas over the phone and the website can be confusing: Study visas, “familial or private establishment”, “assumption of official function”, “business”, or “other” all seem like options.
-In the end we chose the wrong application and the consulate corrected things at our appointment.
-In the end, we applied for long stay visas.
+In the end, we chose the wrong application and the consulate corrected things at our appointment.
+In the end, we applied for long-stay visas.
 We stayed for six months.

-- As part of your visa application you will need proof of financial backing; medical coverage during the period of your stay, etc. A letter of invitation from a host in France will help and specifics are always good, but not necessary.
+- As part of your visa application, you will need proof of financial backing; medical coverage during the period of your stay, etc. A letter of invitation from a host in France will help and specifics are always good, but not necessary.
 Everyone in your family requires separate visas and everyone needs to go to the visa office.

-- You will need a criminal record check and health check from a doctor before you go to visa office.
+- You will need a criminal record check and health check from a doctor before you go to the visa office.
 You will need to bring these documents to the visa office, but faxing this information after the fact also works.

 We opted to put our daughter in a French public school, not a private school.
 Generally, most people including the Provençal Bourgeoisie put their kids in private school, where there are other English-speaking students and enrollment can be expensive.
 If you want your child to learn the local language, put them in a public school and choose a city other than Paris where the majority of the kids want to speak English.

 We moved to Aix-en-Provence, where parents and kids typically prefer to speak French.
-Using SabbaticalHomes.com, we chose an apartment near a public school so we could walk, not drive, for drop off and pick up when there is always a traffic jam.
+Using SabbaticalHomes.com, we chose an apartment near a public school so we could walk, not drive, to drop off and pick up when there is always a traffic jam.
 Being able to walk to school saved us a lot of hassle.